-- SECTION 603.
-Notices to applicants.
-Any application forms for a key employee or primary management official shall include a privacy notice pursuant to 25 CFR §556.2 (1994), a notice regarding penalties for false statements pursuant to 25 CFR §556.3 (1994), and any other notices required by applicable law. - SECTION 604.
-Information from applicants.
-The Agency shall obtain from any candidate for primary management official or key employee at least the following information: - (a) Full name, other names used (oral or written), social security number(s), birth date, place of birth, citizenship, gender, all languages (spoken or written); - (b) Currently and for the previous 5 years: all business and employment positions held, ownership interests in those businesses, business and residence addresses, and drivers license numbers; - (c) The names and current addresses of at least three personal references, including one personal reference who was acquainted with the applicant during each period of residence listed under subsection 2 (b) above; - (d) Currently and for all previous years until the year the applicant reached the age of eighteen (18): all residence addresses; - (d) (e) Current business and residence telephone numbers; - (e) (f) A description of any existing and previous business relationship with Indian tribes, including ownership interests in those businesses; - (f) (g) A description of any existing and previous business (relationships within the gaming industry, including ownership interests in those businesses; - (g) (h) The name and address of any licensing or regulatory agency with which the person has filed an application for a license or permit related to gaming, whether or not such license or permit was granted;
+SECTION 603 - Notices to applicants.
+Any application forms for a key employee or primary management official shall include a privacy notice pursuant to 25 CFR §556.2, a notice regarding penalties for false statements pursuant to 25 CFR §556.3, and any other notices required by applicable law.

+SECTION 604 - Information from applicants.
+The Agency shall obtain from any candidate for primary management official or key employee at least the following information:

+(a) Full name, other names used (oral or written), social security number(s), birth date, place of birth, citizenship, gender, all languages (spoken or written);

+(b) Currently and for the previous 5 years: all business and employment positions held, ownership interests in those businesses, business addresses, and drivers license numbers;

+(c) The names and current addresses of at least three personal references, including one personal reference who was acquainted with the applicant during each period of residence listed under subsection (d) below;

+(d) Currently and for five (5) previous years: all residence addresses;

+(e) Current business and residence telephone numbers;

+(f) A description of any existing and previous business relationship with Indian tribes, including ownership interests in those businesses;

+(g) A description of any existing and previous business relationships within the gaming industry, including ownership interests in those businesses;

+(h) The name and address of any licensing or regulatory agency with which the person has filed an application for a license or permit related to gaming, whether or not such license or permit was granted;

-- (h) (i) For each felony for which there is an ongoing prosecution or a conviction, the charge, the name and address of the court involved, and the date and disposition if any; - (i) (j) For each misdemeanor conviction or ongoing misdemeanor prosecution (excluding minor traffic violations) for all previous years until the year the applicant reached the age of eighteen (18), within 10 years of the date of the application, the name and address of the court involved and the date and disposition; - (j) (k) For each criminal charge (excluding minor traffic charges), whether or not there is a conviction, for all previous years until the year the applicant reached the age of eighteen (18), if such criminal charge is within 10 years of the date of the application and is not otherwise listed pursuant to subparagraph 8 or 9 above; the criminal charge, the name and address of the court involved and the date and disposition; - (1) The name and address of any licensing or regulatory agency with which the person has filed an application for an occupational license or permit, whether or not such license or permit was granted; - (1) (m) A photograph; - (m) Any other information the Agency or Council deems relevant; and - (n) (o) Fingerprints certified as adequate by a professional law enforcement agency.
-The Agency shall initially arrange for the obtaining and processing of fingerprints through the Bureau of Indian Affairs' Police Department facilities at Ft.
-Washakie, Wyoming.
+(i) For each felony for which there is an ongoing prosecution or a conviction, the charge, the name and address of the court involved, and the date and disposition if any;

+(j) For each misdemeanor conviction or ongoing misdemeanor prosecution (excluding minor traffic violations) for ten (10 previous years, the name and address of the court involved and the date and disposition;

+(k) For each criminal charge (excluding minor traffic charges), whether or not there is a conviction, for all previous years until the year the applicant reached the age of eighteen (18), the criminal charge, the name and address of the court involved and the date and disposition;

+(1) The name and address of any licensing or regulatory agency with which the person has filed an application for an occupational license or permit, whether or not such license or permit was granted;

+(m) A photograph;

+(n) Any other information the Agency or Council deems relevant; and

+(o) Fingerprints.

-SECTION 605.
-Rules regarding background investigations.
+SECTION 605 - Rules regarding background investigations.